That river that taught me to swim

 Her heavy breasts.

-Shapely like a violin in motion, her behind swayed to each step
+Shapely like a violin in motion, her behind swayed to each

 Making me think she was a goddess descended from the heavens